![]() |

 Crowds gathered around the mine. |

-General view of the mouth of the shaft showing smoke escaping. |
+A general view of the mouth of the shaft shows smoke escaping. |

-When he finally yielded, the hushed onlookers saw to their horror only twelve blackened, twisted bodies — men who had given their lives for their friends.
+When he finally yielded, the hushed onlookers saw, to their horror, only twelve blackened, twisted bodies — men who had given their lives for their friends.

 Waiting for another victim to be brought to the surface. |

-CLICK DIAGRAM FOR FULL-SIZE VIEW |
+CLICK THE DIAGRAM FOR A FULL-SIZE VIEW |

 John Passco, the lad who came up through the fire at the Cherry mine, November 13, 1909 |